HunchPounch/QuadTree-class/README.md

   5. Getting points in a given range
   6. Checking the existence of a point in the tree

+MergeSort and classical LinkedList were also implemented in the project

 The data structure is implemented in c++